|

-Welcome to Ashley's blog, dedicated for the wellbeing of Pillow Angels, prepared by her parents This blog received about 3 million clicks since January 2nd 2007.
-It's previous home (http://ashleytreatment.spaces.live.com/) is now defunct.
-Works best with Internet Explorer.
-You may reach Ashley's parents by emailing pillowangel@hotmail.com "Every human life matters.
+Welcome to Ashley's blog, dedicated for the wellbeing of Pillow Angels, prepared by her parents (pillowangel@hotmail.com) This blog received more than 2 million clicks in January 2007, when Ashley's story went viral worldwide.
+"Every human life matters.
 There are no exceptions.
 There is no hierarchy.
-The presence of the divine can be seen in the tiniest and most vulnerable just as it can be seen in the strong and powerful." by Timothy Shriver
+The presence of the divine can be seen in the tiniest and most vulnerable just as it can be seen in the strong and powerful." by Timothy Shriver We appreciate your interest in our daughter’s story, which we share for the benefit of other families who might bring similar quality of life improvements to their Pillow Angels.
+Highlights:

-For photos of our beautiful angel please visit
+More photos of our beautiful angel:

 Ashley along the years